 A course in the basic concepts of applied mathematical statistics: parametric models, estimation, confidence intervals, hypothesis testing.
-Time permitting we will cover linear models (which include ANOVA, linear regression and polynomial regression).

 Prerequisites cover i.a. elementary probability theory (sample space, events, probability), density & distribution functions, conditioning, independence, expectation, samples, parameter estimation, confidence intervals, hypothesis testing, central limit theorem.

 MTH 411 continuation covers regression, correlation, linear models, ANOVA, randomized block designs, non-parametric methods

 Learning goals and examination

 After you finish this course, you will be able to:

 - Explain, derive and prove core results of applied statistics, including but not limited to:

 - Point estimators, and their properties – how are the standard computations for normal and binomial distributions derived, and why do they work; computations such as sample means, proportions.

 - Hypothesis testing – how and why do the standard hypothesis tests work?